 - Front: 18x8.5” ET50 with 235/40-18 tires

 This fitment is a small step up from stock wheels and tires, but offers a noticeable improvement in the performance and aesthetic department.
 It is ideal for the driver who wants to upgrade to a no-nonsense direct bolt-on fitment, with no modifications required.
-By increasing the front wheel width by ½” and the rear by 1” over the stock configuration, these wheels offer superior sidewall support for wider tires, and flaunt a lower offset to minimize the need for spacers in comparison to stock.
+These wheels offer superior sidewall support for wider tires, and flaunt a lower offset to minimize the need for spacers in comparison to stock.

 Aggressive Street/HPDE Fitment

 - Requires at least 1.2 degrees of front negative camber.

 - 295/35, 305/30, 305/35, or 315/30 rear tires may also be used, but may require negative camber depending on ride height.

 This staggered fitment is very similar to the one above, however the front wheels have a more aggressive offset which ultimately place them 8mm closer front fenders.
 This fitment is ideal for enthusiasts looking for a flush fitment with street tires, or for performance driving enthusiasts who have the ability to dial in negative camber with wider track compounds.
 Not only will this help prolong tire life and offer better turn-in, but it’ll create more clearance between the tire shoulder and car’s fender.